• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-I am sharing a tried and tested besan ladoo recipe for which you need only 4 ingredients.
-Be sure to watch the video!
+Here is a tried and tested grandma style besan ladoo recipe for which you need only 4 ingredients and little bit of patience.

 What is laddu?